Laws of the 9 Days and Tisha B’av

 *** MOST IMPORTANT: DO NOT ATTEMPT TO FAST IF IT WILL CAUSE POTENTIAL DANGER. ***

-Note that the Babylonina Talmud Yoma 77b permis annointment for medicinal purposes on Yom Kippur and to the extent this conflicts with the Jerusalem Talmud, the ruling in the Babylonian Talmud would take precedence.
+Regarding medicinal annointing on Yom Kippur, the Babylonina Talmud Yoma 77b permits annointment for medicinal purposes on Yom Kippur and to the extent this conflicts with the Jerusalem Talmud, the ruling in the Babylonian Talmud would take precedence.
 Rambam Laws of Resting on the 10th Day of Tishrei 3:9 and Shulhan Arukh Orah Hayyim 614:1 permit annointing for medicinal purposes on Yom Kippur.